Area: 5,769 sq. km. (2,227 sq. mi.), slightly larger than Delaware.

 Bruneians adhere to the practice of using complete full names with all titles, including the title Haji (for men) or Hajjah (for women) for those who have made the Haj pilgrimage to Mecca.
 Many Brunei Malay women wear the tudong, a traditional head covering.
 Men wear the songkok, a traditional Malay cap.
 Men who have completed the Haj wear a white songkok.

 Oil wealth allows the Brunei Government to provide the population with one of Asia's finest health care systems.
+The Brunei Medical and Health Department introduced the region's first government "flying doctor service" in early 1965.
 Malaria has been eradicated, and cholera is virtually nonexistent.
 There are three general hospitals--in Bandar Seri Begawan, Tutong, and Kuala Belait--and there are numerous health clinics throughout the country.

 Education starts with preschool, followed by 6 years of primary education and up to 6 years of secondary education.
 Nine years of education are mandatory.
 Most of Brunei's college students attend universities and other institutions abroad, but approximately 2,867 study at the University of Brunei Darussalam.
 Opened in 1985, the university has a faculty of more than 300 instructors and is located on a sprawling campus overlooking the South China Sea.